RegardsOss/RegardsOss.github.io/REGARDS-docs/regards-framework/starters/jpa-instance-starter.md

-regards.jpa.instance.datasource.username=postgres # Not mandatory if embedded mode is activated regards.jpa.instance.datasource.password=postgres # Not mandatory if embedded mode is activated regards.jpa.instance.datasource.driverClassName=org.postgresql.Driver # Not mandatory if embedded mode is activated
+regards.jpa.instance.datasource.username=postgres # Not mandatory if embedded mode is activated regards.jpa.instance.datasource.password=postgres # Not mandatory if embedded mode is activated regards.jpa.instance.datasource.driverClassName=org.postgresql.Driver # Not mandatory if embedded mode is activated regards.jpa.instance.disableInstanceEntityAnnotation # Used to use instance starter alone without jpa-multitenant-starter.
 ```

 # Usage